What Is Transference? What to Do When It Shows Up in Therapy

 One tell-tale sign of transference is when your feelings or reactions seem bigger than they should be.
 You don’t just feel frustrated, you feel enraged.
 You don’t just feel hurt, you feel deeply wounded in a way that confirms your most painful beliefs.
 But all your therapist did to trigger these feelings was have that tone or give you that look.

-In fact, Freud and other pioneering therapists believed it was what made therapy work—the juice that gave therapy the power to effect change.
+In fact, Freud and other pioneering therapists believed transference was what made therapy work—the juice that gave therapy the power to effect change.

 Bringing Old Emotions Back to Life